Dr. Paul R. Williams, President & Founder, Washington, DC

 Ms. De Gray is a legal consultant for PILPG.
 She previously worked with PILPG as a law fellow, as well as with the International Justice Resource Center, the International Womens’ Human Rights Clinic, and the US Immigration and Customs Enforcement and US Department of Homeland Security.

-Tara Rucker, Legal Consultant, Washington, DC
+Tara Rucker, Counsel, Washington, DC

 Elinor Stevenson, Legal Consultant, Washington, DC